 The easiest way to avoid all the what-ifs and stress is simple: secure your City Hall slot first, then start submitting inquiries to photographers (when you’re ready to book).
 Here are a few other ideas:

-• Book a private ceremony if possible.
+- Book a private ceremony if possible.
 This is the one-hour private ceremony option at San Francisco City Hall.
 You can book up to 24 months out and the cost is relatively low, considering the value, flexibility and perks you get out of it (currently $1,000).
 There’s a public booking calendar available at this link.
-Note that this option also fills up super far out too, but you can plan everything in a much more comfortable timeframe than just 90 days.
+Note that this option also fills up super far out too, but you can plan everything in a much more comfortable timeframe than just 90 days (which is the limit for civil ceremonies).
 You’ll also have access to a dedicated member of event staff and will be warned of any large events taking place, like Grand Staircase closures (civil ceremony couples do not receive any such warning).
-Link to book
+Link to book.

 Following this approach removes most of the risk entirely and gives you other options.